Yemeni civil war (2014–present): Humanitarian aspects of the war

 CNN reported on 8 April 2015 that almost 10,160,000 Yemenis were deprived of water, food, and electricity as a result of the initial year of the conflict.
 The report also added per source from UNICEF officials in Yemen that within 15 days, some 100,000 people across the country were dislocated, while Oxfam said that more than 10 million Yemenis did not have enough food to eat, in addition to 850,000 half-starved children.
 Over 13 million civilians were without access to clean water.

 A medical aid boat brought 2.5 tonnes of medicine to Aden on 8 April 2015.
 A UNICEF plane loaded with 16 tonnes of supplies landed in Sanaa on 10 April.
 The United Nations announced on 19 April 2015 that Saudi Arabia promised to provide $273.7 million in emergency humanitarian aid to Yemen.
-The UN appealed for the aid, saying 7.5 million people had been affected by the conflict and many were in need of medical supplies, potable water, food, shelter, and other forms of support.
+The UN appealed for aid, saying 7.5 million people had been affected by the conflict and many were in need of medical supplies, potable water, food, shelter, and other forms of support.

 On 12 May 2015, Oxfam warned that the five days a humanitarian ceasefire was scheduled to last would not be sufficient to fully address Yemen's humanitarian crisis.
 It was also said that the Houthis were collecting a war tax on goods.
 The political analyst Abdulghani al-Iryani affirmed that this tax is: "an illegal levy, mostly extortion that is not determined by the law and the amount is at the discretion of the field commanders".

 As the war dragged on through the summer and into the fall of 2015, Cyclone Chapala, the equivalent of a category 2 Hurricane, made landfall on 3 November 2015.
 According to the NGO Save the Children, the destruction of healthcare facilities and a healthcare system on the brink of collapse as a result of the war could cause an estimated 10,000 preventable child deaths annually.
 Some 1,219 children died as a direct result of the conflict by December 2016 according to Edward Santiago, the NGO's Yemen director.